dmbarbour/wikilon/docs/AboutAO.md

 More broadly, use of symbolic structure via words provides a convenient platform for both stateful updates and computed views.
 The [application model](ApplicationModel.md) represents 'applications' within a stateful codebase.
 This is integrated with the real-world through publish-subscribe models and other RESTful techniques.

+Type declarations are something that must still be considered carefully with AO.
+Potential to support named types or human-level documentation for types could be very useful, as is potential to integrate additional type constraints with static type checking.

 AO does introduce an interesting new 'effect' that could be tracked for type safety: a context of named dictionaries upon which a computation might depend.
 This is important for understanding mutability.
 However, this context might be restricted at an AO security layer.

 ## AO Evaluation and Linking